South Wales Borderers: Early history

 The regiment was formed by Sir Edward Dering, 3rd Baronet as Sir Edward Dering's Regiment of Foot in 1689, becoming known, like other regiments, by the names of its subsequent colonels.
 The regiment served under the Duke of Schomberg during the Williamite War in Ireland and then saw action again at the Battle of Schellenberg in July 1704 and at the Battle of Blenheim in August 1704 during the War of the Spanish Succession.

 The regiment was part of the amphibious expedition to the Caribbean and participated in the disastrous British defeat at the Battle of Cartagena de Indias in March 1741 during the War of Jenkins' Ear.
 The regiment was ranked as 24th in the British Army order of precedence in 1747 and became the 24th Regiment of Foot in 1751.
 It took part in the Siege of Fort St Philip in Menorca in April 1756 during the Seven Years' War.
 It was also part of the amphibious expedition against, or descent on, the coast of France and participated in the disastrous British defeat at the Battle of Saint Cast in September 1758.

 In June 1776 the regiment was sent to Quebec where it subsequently fought American rebels who had invaded the province during their War of Independence.
 The regiment was part of the 5,000 British and Hessian force, under the command of General John Burgoyne, that surrendered to the American rebels in the Saratoga campaign in summer 1777 and remained imprisoned until 1783.
 In 1782 it became the 24th (The 2nd Warwickshire) Regiment of Foot.

 The regiment was deployed to Egypt in the aftermath of the Battle of Abukir in March 1801; a 2nd Battalion was raised in 1804 which suffered heavy losses at the Battle of Talavera in July 1809 during the Peninsular War.
+The regiment was involved in the 1806 invasion of the Cape Colony where it saw action at the Battle of Blaauwberg.
 The vast majority of the 1st Battalion was captured at sea by the French at the action of 3 July 1810 near the Comoro Islands; they had been on the East Indiamen Astell, Ceylon and Windham when a French frigate squadron captured the last two ships.
 They were released the following year.
 The 1st Battalion took part in the Anglo-Nepalese War in November 1814.
 The regiment was deployed to Canada in 1829 and remained there until 1842.